sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory // ..for OperablePredicate and single-letter VariableDeclarations

 // The library uses SCFirstOrderLogic for its first-order logic model.
-// It is recommended to create fields/properties for your Constants, and helper methods
+// It is recommended to create vars/fields/properties for your Constants, and helper methods
 // for your Predicates.
 Note that we're using OperablePredicate here.
 Its not required, but
 // makes everything nice and succinct because it means we can use & and !.
+See SCFirstOrderLogic
+// docs for more on this.
 Constant Table = new(nameof(Table));
 OperablePredicate On(Term above, Term below) => new Predicate(nameof(On), above, below);
 OperablePredicate Block(Term block) => new Predicate(nameof(Block), block);